Blog > 10 Office-Friendly Exercises to Boost Your Energy and Productivity

 Flexibility is just as important for your body as toning your muscles and getting in aerobic activity.
 Use wrist and forearm stretches to help prevent carpal tunnel and ligament strains that can result from all that typing.

-For one easy stretch for the wrists and forearms, hold each arm extended in turn, palm upward, and then use your free hand to push the fingers down, toward the floor, stretching the wrist.
-Switch to the other side.
+For one easy stretch for the wrists and forearms, hold each arm extended in turn, palm upward, and then use your free hand to push the fingers down toward the floor, stretching the wrist.
+Then, switch to the other side.

 6. Neck and Shoulder Rolls